Sign In / Sign Out

 B.L.S., Arizona State University

 John Misner is a veteran broadcast executive, who led Phoenix’s highly rated NBC affiliate for more than a decade.
 He teaches and mentors students at the Cronkite School and serves as a senior advisor to Arizona PBS.
 He also serves as a senior advisor to the Arizona State University Foundation.
 Misner served as president and general manager of TEGNA’s 12 News/KPNX-TV, from 2002-2016.
 He also led KMSB-TV, the Fox affiliate in Tucson, and KNAZ-TV, the NBC affiliate in Flagstaff (also TEGNA properties.)
 He was also Chief Operating Officer of Gannett’s Republic Media combined television, print and digital operation from 2010-2014.
 Misner serves on the Board of Directors of the Arizona-Mexico Commission.
 He is past-chairman of both the Cronkite Endowment Board and the Arizona Broadcasters Association.

-Jacob Nelson will be joining the Cronkite School as Assistant Professor of Digital Audience Engagement in fall 2018.
-He uses qualitative and quantitative methods to study the changing relationship between journalists and their audiences.
-He will earn his doctorate from Northwestern University’s Media, Technology, and Society program in May 2018.
-His dissertation is exploring how three different news organizations define, pursue, and measure “audience engagement,” a term portrayed by many within journalism as the answer to the industry’s ails.
+Jacob Nelson uses qualitative and quantitative methods to study the changing relationship between journalists and their audiences.
+He earned his doctorate from Northwestern University’s Media, Technology, and Society Program in May 2018.
+His dissertation explores how three different news organizations define, pursue and measure “audience engagement,” a term portrayed by many within journalism as the answer to the industry’s ails.
 In 2017, he was named a Knight News Innovation Fellow by Columbia Journalism School’s Tow Center for Digital Journalism.

 Innovation Chief, Professor of Practice